Data-Intensive Research Conference

 Pre-Conference Workshop

-A two-day, intensive workshop intended for researchers interested in learning more about full count census data from IPUMS will be held immediately before the conference (August 4-5).
+A two-day, intensive workshop intended for researchers interested in learning more about the linkage possibilities of full count census data from IPUMS will be held immediately before the conference (July 20-21).
 The workshop will provide a general overview of available full count data, describe our linked census data infrastructure, highlight resources for and applications of linked data, and provide hands-on opportunities for accessing and working with the data.

 Travel Information